justekoro/TokenGrabber/README.md

 * Can get Windows product key
 * Can kill Discord
 * Can take a screenshot of all monitors
-* Can get Chrome-based browsers logins and passwords, credit cards, cookies, top sites, history
+* Can get Chrome-based browsers logins and passwords, credit cards, cookies, history
 * Can get Minecraft[*](#minecraft-launchers-that-the-grabber-try-to-get-login-infos) and Roblox login
 * Can trigger a BSOD if the grabber is run from a virtual machine
 * Can get Discord token (killing the Discord client is not needed)